HL7/phd/input/pagecontent/RemotePatientMonitoringConsiderations.md

 * Data will be transferred over the public network
   * Patients may be paying for data rates

-Based upon these assumptions it is advantageous to design an infrastructure which needs as little maintenance as possible and a mapping algorithm which handles as many types of PHD specializations as possible including specializations developed in the future.
+Based upon these considerations it is advantageous to design an infrastructure which needs as little maintenance as possible and a mapping algorithm which handles as many types of PHD specializations as possible including specializations developed in the future.